4. The Principles of Composition 2: Shape Theory

 Intersections installation by Anne Truitt

-The same is true for color - shapes with the same colors also feel related to one another, and the connection is even stronger than with shapes:
+The same is true for color - any selection of shapes with the same colors also feel related to one another, and the connection is even stronger than with shape:

 Atomic No. 47, by Margaret Morrison